Gabzu00/Esl-vsDiscgolfKlubb/README.md

 ```

 <br />
-Then you also need to change the DEV_VARIABLE in admin.jsx to http://localhost:3000 and add it to all the fetches in the project.
-It should look something like this -->
+Then you also need to change the DEV_VARIABLE in admin.jsx to http://localhost:3000 and also add http://localhost:3000 to the fetch in login.jsx and register.jsx.
+The fetches should look something like this -->

 ```
 const response = await fetch('http://localhost:3000/login', {